wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

 ### 5. Connect the NGINX-Wallarm module to the postanalytics module

-On the server with the NGINX-Wallarm module, in the NGINX configuration file, specify the postanalytics module server address:
+On the machine with the NGINX-Wallarm module, in the NGINX configuration file, specify the postanalytics module server address:

 ```
 upstream wallarm_tarantool {